emissary-ingress/emissary/docs/user-guide/getting-started.md

 The Ambassador Edge Stack is typically deployed to Kubernetes from the command line.
 If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) image to deploy the Ambassador Edge Stack locally.
 Or, if you're a Minikube user, [check out these directions](#minikube-users).

-When you use Edge Control to install the Ambassador Edge Stack, it will:
+When you use Edge Control to install the Ambassador Edge Stack on your publicly accessible cluster, it will:

-* Generate a domain name for you to access your Edge Policy Console and complete advanced configuration
+* Generate a domain name for you to access the Edge Policy Console and complete advanced configuration
 * Obtain a TLS certificate
 * Configure automatic TLS and HTTPS

 **To get started:**

-1. Install Edge Control for your operating system [here](/reference/edgectl-download).
+1. Install Edge Control for your operating system.
+   [here](/reference/edgectl-download).
 When complete, return to these instructions.
 2. Open your terminal and run the following command: `edgectl install`
 3. Provide an email address so you can be notified before your domain and certificate expire.